vanetix/grunt-includes/Readme.md

 A grunt task for including a file within another file (think php includes). *Circular* imports will break the recursive strategy.

 ## Getting Started
-Install this grunt plugin next to your project's [grunt.js gruntfile][getting_started] with: `npm install grunt-includes`
+Install this grunt plugin next to your project's *Gruntfile.js* with: `npm install grunt-includes`

-Then add this line to your project's `grunt.js` gruntfile:
+Then add this line to your project's `Gruntfile.js`:

 ```javascript
 grunt.loadNpmTasks('grunt-includes');